Care and Connection

 At a time of great upheaval in my life, I looked for people who I could feel comfortable with, people having similar values.
 I started attending a singing group, “Circle of Song”, led by a Unitarian.
 This attracted me to start attending Sunday services and events.
 Someone in the congregation shared, with me, his experiences of receiving support and then becoming a volunteer with Care and Connection, that supports people in times of difficulty, as well as sharing in their joys by sending cards at celebratory occasions.
 I liked that this community placed value on that.
 I became a volunteer with this committee and felt good to be involved in contributing to making someone’s life a little easier and giving them a sense that they are cared about, that they are not alone.
 In doing this I got to know more people, gained a sense of purpose and feeling of belonging for myself.
 I am grateful for this opportunity I have had to give and receive through Care and Connection.

-What makes this work is the willingness and commitment of people to volunteer to send a card, make a meal, a phone call, a visit, a ride or pick up groceries.
+We appreciate the willingness and commitment of people to volunteer to send a card, make a meal, a phone call, a visit, a ride or pick up groceries.
 It allows the compassion and care in our community to thrive.